-In this guide we'll go over all of the above and cover some integrations that instantly connect your MailChimp account to apps and services like PayPal, Magento, Amazon, and Google Analytics.
+In this guide we'll go over all of the above and cover some integrations that instantly connect MailChimp to your online store or to services like PayPal and Google Analytics.
 You can also take advantage of our API and create your own integration.

 Create Your Mailing List

 The foundation of great email marketing is a clean, up-to-date list of subscribers who have opted in to receive your email campaigns.
 If you’ve been collecting email addresses—on your website or after a customer makes a purchase from your online store, for example—just visit the Lists tab in your MailChimp dashboard, click Create List, and walk through the importing process.

 When you create a list in MailChimp, we will automatically generate a hosted, customizable, mobile-responsive signup form—along with an entire series of other forms and response emails—for you.
 You can share the link to this form on your website, across your various social media channels, or even with a QR code.

 To create your form in MailChimp, follow these steps: